 Back in your ServiceNow account, you need to create a proxy user with the correct permissions, which you can read about here.
 You’ll also need the Role Management V2 REST API plugin available and active.
 It’s included from the ‘New York’ version of ServiceNow onwards.

 Now access the Exalate node, using the URL you got in the email.
 You’ll need to accept the EULA.
-After that, provide the node with details it needs to connect to your ServiceNow instance.
+After that, provide the node with the details it needs to connect to your ServiceNow instance.
 Enter the URL, along with your proxy account details.
 You’ll also need to provide your evaluation key, which was also in the email you received.

 Now you’re ready to move to the next steps.
 You’ll need a ServiceNow account with administrative access to proceed.